The Trans Woman Behind A Landmark UN Decision Says It Shows The Need For Marriage Equality

 The UN has ordered Australia to provide G with a birth certificate marked female, and to revise the law to stop the same thing happening again.

-However, although Australia has ratified the International Covenant on Civil and Political Rights, it is not compelled to change the law by the committee's ruling.
+However, although Australia has ratified the International Covenant on Civil and Political Rights, it is not compelled to abide by the committee's ruling.

 BuzzFeed News understands the federal government is currently consulting with the NSW government about the UN committee decision and expects to provide a response by the requested date of December 15, 2017.